Isn’t that how you feel when someone says you have to start over. It can be heartbreaking.

 Then he scratched Danny’s neck, pet his shoulders, and talked to him calmly as he touched his leg and picked up his front foot.

 He said he showed Danny each item before he brought it near him so Danny could approve it first and it was all going well.
-Even with Johnny holding the lead and standing there, Greg was able to keep Danny calm.
+Even with Johnny holding the lead and standing there, Scott was able to keep Danny calm.

 Until he got to his back feet.
 The farrier said that he could tell Danny really didn’t like the owner’s brother.
-So, Greg kept trying to tell the guy to stop talking and to stop moving around.
+So, Scott kept trying to tell the guy to stop talking and to stop moving around.
 He knew all that over the top, loud energy along with him not paying attention to what was going on around him was really bothering Danny.

-But, before Greg could pick up his leg again, the brother gathered the lead rope and whipped Danny on the butt as hard as he could and started screaming at him, as he continued to hit him.
+But, before Scott could pick up his leg again, the brother gathered the lead rope and whipped Danny on the butt as hard as he could and started screaming at him, as he continued to hit him.
 Johnny just exploded in a fit of rage on Danny.

 That was it!